Doctor of Philosophy - MOVES Institute

 Students are encouraged to finish preparation for and the completion of the written Qualifying exams within one year in order to dedicate the majority of their study period to dissertation-related research.

-• Q2-Q4.
-Work on foundations document and prepare for and pass the written qualifying exam based on the chosen 3 areas of study.
+- Q3-Q4.
+Prepare for and pass the written qualifying exam based on the chosen 3 areas of study.

-• Q5-Q6.
+- Q5-Q6.
 Prepare for oral qualifying examination, prepare dissertation proposal, identify dissertation committee members, pass oral qualifying examination, and formally designate committee members.
 The committee reviews and approves the dissertation proposal and then proposes Advancement to Candidacy for approval by the Academic Council.

-• Q7-12.
+- Q7-12.
 Conduct doctoral research, write dissertation, successfully defend the dissertation, and publish the dissertation.
 It is important and recommended to publish one or more journal articles describing your work promptly, so that relevant scientific communities of interest know about your results.

 No courses are specifically required for the MOVES Ph.D. degree unless the MOVES Ph.D.
 Committee so stipulates.

 Since the MOVES Ph.D. program does not have a core course requirement, there is a need to ensure that all MOVES Ph.D. recipients have a common core knowledge of what constitutes Modeling and Simulation and what it means to do research at the Ph.D. level.
-The following process is intended to assess the knowledge level of the student at the start of the program, help identify the program of study for the student and provide a way to acquire and demonstrate an understanding of these core areas.
+The following process is intended to assess the knowledge level of the student at the start of the program, help identify the program of study for the student and provide a way to demonstrate an understanding of these core areas.

-The main sections of the paper are:
+The main topic areas of the MCBA are:

-1. Ph.D. research basics
+- Ph.D. research basics

-2. M&S Foundations
+- M&S Foundations

-3. HF/HSI foundational principles
+- HF/HSI foundational principles

-4. General Statistical knowledge
+- General Statistical knowledge

-5. Augmented Reality/Virtual Reality/Mixed Reality
+- Augmented Reality/Virtual Reality/Mixed Reality

-6. Applications of M&S
+- Applications of M&S

-7. Behavior representation and Artificial Intelligence
+- Behavior representation and Artificial Intelligence

-8. Interoperability
+- Interoperability

-9. Software development processes
+- Software development processes

 During a student's initial year of work, an essential activity is learning about the many academic research efforts occurring across the MOVES faculty.
 Working with faculty in classes or directed studies is excellent preparation for understanding which faculty members might best guide novel research as part of a student's dissertation committee.
 Knowing about faculty interests and expertise provides direct benefit when considering topics of original, novel research.

 Although formal finalization is not required by NPS until later in the process, forming a dissertation committee is an essential activity for every Ph.D. student.
 Each student is expected to begin carefully forming a dissertation committee to oversee their research program promptly after beginning the Ph.D. program, and in any event, not later than the end of the first year of studies.
 The dissertation committee is responsible for supervising candidates' completion of their dissertation research, and production of the dissertation document.
 The dissertation committee is also responsible for administering and determining the results of the final dissertation defense (final oral examination).
+Once the OQE is passed, responsibility for guiding the student’s work passes from the Faculty Mentor to the Dissertation Committee.

 The committee is chosen by the Ph.D. student and, following acceptance by proposed committee members, subsequently approved by the MOVES Ph.D. program committee and the NPS Academic Council.
 Any necessary subsequent changes to the dissertation committee require the same chain of approval.